glasnt/talks/2017_10_Constellation/Bees.podium/slides.md

 I want to start off by pointing out smething pretty cool

+One thing Daniel didn't mention on the github website

 Here's the github homepage.
 It's what you see when you're not logged in.

 But if you scroll down